r1p33r/DepthMapEstimation/README.md

 <img src="/graphical_abstract.png">

-# CycleGAN and pix2pix in PyTorch
+# Using CycleGAN and pix2pix in PyTorch for Depth Map Estimation